hdser/pyfinder/README.md

 ![Intermediate Node](img/intermediate_node.png)

-For an actual implementation take the case take the requested Flow of 4000000000000000000 from node 9 to node 318.
+For an actual implementation take the case take the requested Flow of 129130 mCRC from node 109023 to node 52226.
 The full graph implementation gives

 ![Full Graph](img/full_example.png)